 Sampling techniques can be divided into two categories: probability and non-probability.
 In probability sampling, each population member has a known, non-zero chance of participating in the study.
 Randomization or chance is the core of probability sampling technique.
+Probability sampling methods use some form of random selection.
+Therefore, application of this method offers the highest chance of creating a sample that is truly representative of the population.

 In non-probability sampling, on the other hand, sample group members are selected non-randomly; therefore, in non-probability sampling only certain members of the population has a chance to participate in the study.